NofarVered/MD5_cracker/README.md

 # output

 The output is a file that will wait for you, if anything didn't went wrong, at the same folder with the master.py.
 The schema of the output.txt is : "the_encrypted_password":"the_decrypted_password".
-Also, the script print the computation time.
+Also, the script prints the computation time.

 # time